pradeephubgit/appsignal-docs/source/nodejs/command-line/diagnose.html.md

 title: "AppSignal for Node.js: Diagnose tool"
 ---

-The AppSignal Node.js package ships with a self diagnostic tool.
-This tool can be used to debug your AppSignal installation and is one of the first thing our support team asks for when there's an issue.
+The AppSignal Node.js package ships with a self-diagnostic tool.
+This tool can be used to debug your AppSignal installation and is one of the first things our support team asks for when there's an issue.

 ## The diagnostic report

-This command line tool is useful when testing AppSignal on a system and validating the local configuration.
-It outputs useful information to debug issues and it checks if AppSignal agent is able to run on the machine's architecture and communicate with the AppSignal servers.
+This command-line tool is useful when testing AppSignal on a system and validating the local configuration.
+It outputs useful information to debug issues and it checks if AppSignal agent can run on the machine's architecture and communicate with the AppSignal servers.

 This diagnostic tool collects and outputs the following: